yadt/yadt-config-rpm-maker/README.md

 ```bash
 ./config-rpm-maker
 ```
-The `config-rpm-maker` script allows you to execute config-rpm-maker in your working directory.
+The `config-rpm-maker` script allows you to execute yadt-config-rpm-maker in your working directory.

 ### Build yadt-config-rpm-maker RPM